aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 You can choose to use another role you've defined, but it must have sufficient permissions to execute all tasks.

 You can find more information about each step (in the form of comments) in the CloudFormation templates in this repository.
 It is important to read the comments carefully to understand the changes happening in each step, so you understand each change and its effects changes when performing the process on existing tables.
+In this example, us-east-1 is used as the primary region and us-east-2 will serve as the replica region.

 ## Prerequisites
 * If your Regional table is configured to use provisioned capacity mode, auto-scaling for write capacity must be enabled for your table and any GSIs before it can be converted to a global table.